Distributed Nash Equilibrium Seeking over Time-Varying Directed Communication Networks: Convergence Analysis

-We start our analysis by considering generic vectors of the form $r_i=\sum_{j=1}^m W_{ij}z_j,~i\in[m]$, where $W$ is an $m\times m$ row-stochastic matrix and $z_j \in \re^n$ for all $j$.
-Noting that each vector $r_i$ is a convex combination of the vectors $z_j,~j\in[m]$, we make use of Lemma~\ref{lem-normlincomb} (and its implications) to obtain an upper bound of some weighted dispersion of the vectors $r_1,\ldots,r_m$ in terms of a weighted dispersion of the original vectors $z_1,\ldots, z_m$, as seen in the forthcoming lemma.
-The derivation of the upper bound also makes use of Lemma~\ref{lem-xdiverse}.
+We begin our analysis by considering generic vectors of the form $r_i=\sum_{j=1}^m W_{ij}z_j,~i\in[m]$, where $W$ is an $m\times m$ row-stochastic matrix and $z_j \in \re^n$ for all $j\in[m]$.
+Noting that each vector $r_i$ is a convex combination of the vectors $z_j,~j\in[m]$, we make use of Lemma~\ref{lem-normlincomb} and Lemma~\ref{lem-xdiverse} to obtain an upper bound of some weighted dispersion of the vectors $r_1,\ldots,r_m$ in terms of a weighted dispersion of the original vectors $z_1,\ldots, z_m$, as seen in the forthcoming lemma.

-\begin{lemma} Let $\G=([m],\E)$ be a strongly connected directed graph, and let $W$ be an $m\times m$ row-stochastic matrix that is compatible with the graph and has positive diagonal entries, i.e., $W_{ij}>0$ when $j=i$ and $(j,i)\in \E$, and $W_{ij}=0$ otherwise.
-Also, let $\phi$ be a stochastic vector such that
+\begin{lemma} Let $\bbG=([m],\E)$ be a strongly connected directed graph, and let $W$ be an $m\times m$ row-stochastic matrix that is compatible with the graph and has positive diagonal entries, i.e., $W_{ij}>0$ when $j=i$ and $(j,i)\in \E$, and $W_{ij}=0$ otherwise.
+Also, let $\pi$ be a stochastic vector and let $\phi$ be a nonnegative vector such that $\phi'W=\pi'$.

 Consider a collection of vectors $z_{1},\ldots,z_{m} \in \re^n$ and consider the vectors $r_i$ given by $r_i=\sum_{j=1}^m W_{ij}z_j$ for all $i\in[m]$.
-Then, for all $u\in \re^n$, we have
+Then, for all $u\in \re^n$, we have: \revtwo{